 2021 Labor Laws: What Should You Expect?

-While 2020 has been anything but predictable, the year saw the quick passage of numerous labor and employment laws – and employers must quickly prepare to address them come January 1.
+Last year saw the quick passage of numerous labor and employment laws – and employers must quickly prepare to address them in 2021.
 Adapting processes to comply with these dynamics is challenging, especially for always-on and mission-critical operations in manufacturing, energy, healthcare, and public safety.
 HR teams face the monumental task of instituting new laws ranging from pandemic relief measures to temporary I-9 verification changes – among many others – and they will continue to see changes well into 2021 as state-specific employment laws go into effect.
 Here are a few significant labor and employment law changes you need to watch for in the coming year.

 The U.S. is nearing the one-year mark of navigating COVID-19, and the Federal response to the pandemic continues to evolve.
 The U.S. Department of Labor’s Occupational Safety and Health Administration (“OSHA”) recently updated its COVID-19 FAQ page to provide a quick reference to employers on how to protect their workers during the pandemic as we enter year two.
 The agency’s COVID-19 Safety and Health Topics page shares several valuable resources to help employers stay compliant with the multitude of new regulations: